faizotahlil/faizotahlil/README.md

 - 📊 Passionate about model building & analytics
 - 🐍 Python and SQL are my go-to tools
 - 🤝 I enjoy collaborating and improving processes
-- 🚀 My goals for 2025: grow as a data scientist & launch impactful projects
+- 🚀 My goals for 2025 and for 2026: grow as a data Analyst & launch impactful projects

 ---